Platform-OS/pos-module-openai/README.md

 This module function triggers an API call to new [https://api.openai.com/v1/responses through the modules/openai/openai/responses/create](https://api.openai.com/v1/responses) through the [modules/openai/public/lib/commands/openai/responses/create.liquid](https://github.com/Platform-OS/pos-module-openai/blob/master/modules/openai/public/lib/commands/openai/responses/create.liquid).
 It automatically generates an authorization header using the `modules/openai/OPENAI_SECRET_TOKEN` constant.

-The command takes an object as an input, which is an object with options same as for **[API Call to OpenAI Chat Completions](#api-call-to-openai-chat-completions)** with additional:
+The command takes an object as an input, which is an object with options similar to those for **[API Call to OpenAI Chat Completions](#api-call-to-openai-chat-completions)** with additional:

 ```
   response_format_required_fields: (optional) Array of Strings